 The principal functionality of FRED event delivery is to establish a new context, that of the event handler in ring 0, while saving the old context for a subsequent return.
 Some parts of the new context have fixed values, while others depend on the old context, the nature of the event being delivered, and software configuration.
-Section 5.1 describes how FRED event delivery determines parts of the new context.
+Section 5.1 describes how FRED event delivery determines and establishes the new context.
 Section 5.2 specifies how FRED event delivery saves elements of the old context on the stack (and, when enabled, the shadow stack).
-Section 5.3 then describes how the new state is loaded into registers.
+Section 5.3 then describes how additional state is updated.